Nathan VaporAir 2.0 Review

 The bar is high these days in the comfort of a running vest.
 During the testing period, our main area of frustration with the VaporAir was the imbalance felt with a full hydration bladder as well as the difficulty dialing in the flank adjustments.

-When pulling either side of the adjustment strap, located inside a pocket (meaning its nearly impossible to adjust while moving or if you have things in the pockets), you don't feel the strap becoming snug until you pull an excessive amount through.
-The result for us was a less than perfect fit as well as some frustration with the design.
-Throughout our testing, we found that vests with hydration packs required large easy to adjust v-straps along the flank to keep the pack from bouncing all over.
+When pulling either side of the adjustment strap, which is located inside a pocket (meaning it's nearly impossible to adjust while moving or if you have things in the pockets), you don't feel the strap becoming snug until you pull an excessive amount.
+The result for us was a less than perfect fit, as well as some frustration with the design.
+Throughout our testing, we found that vests with hydration packs require large easy to adjust v-straps along the flank to keep the pack from bouncing all over.

-The sternum straps are easily adjusted by sliding the clips up and down the mono-rail on each side of the shoulder straps.
-The upper clip also contains the magnetic clamp for the hydration hose.
-The VaporAir is still a functional pack, and if it had attained the comfort level of some of the other high-end models, it would have been closer to being in the running for an award.
+The sternum straps, on the other hand, are easily adjusted by sliding the clips up and down the mono-rail on each side of the shoulder straps.
+The upper clip also contains a metal button for the magnetic clasp attached to the hydration hose.
+The VaporAir is a highly functional pack, but comfort is so critical, and we never found a point of balance, fit, and function.

-The VaporAir comes equipped with one of the better hydration reservoirs we have used.
+The VaporAir comes equipped with a 2-liter hydration reservoir.
 It is lightweight, easy to fill/hold open with one hand, and is totally leak-free.
-It also comes equipped with a quick release hose that allows you to quickly remove the bladder without unthreading the hose from its shoulder straps.
-The magnetic hose clamp on the chest strap also proved to be an excellent way to keep the hose tidy when it wasn't in use.
-The added bonus of the magnetic clip was not having to look down when reattaching.
-If we just got the hose close, it would clip.
+It also comes equipped with a quick-release hose that allows you to quickly remove the bladder without unthreading it from its shoulder straps.
+The magnetic hose clamp on the chest strap is an excellent way to keep the hose tidy when not in use — if we just got the hose close, it would clip.

-The stretchy chest pockets are certainly large enough to add some soft flasks if you want to expand the capacity of this pack, and potentially balance out some of the weight from the two liters on the back.
-Of all hydration packs tested that utilize a bladder, this bladder/hose/clamp combo was our favorite.
+The stretchy chest pockets are certainly large enough to add some soft flasks if you want to expand the capacity of this pack and potentially balance out some of the weight from the two liters on the back.

-As a long distance race oriented hydration pack, there are ample pockets for packing in the essentials and keeping them organized.
-The layout of the pockets isn't our favorite from the test group, though.
+As a long-distance race-oriented hydration pack, there are ample pockets for packing in the essentials and keeping them organized.
+The layout of the pockets isn't our favorite, though, and the large back compartment is only accessed with a small zipper.
 We spent a lot of time using both hands to simultaneously push items through the pack's skin while reaching into the deep, narrow chest pockets.

-For anyone who has a strong preference of a hydration bladder over chest mounted soft flasks, the VaporAir is a pretty good choice for trail running.
+For anyone who has a strong preference for a hydration bladder over chest-mounted soft flasks, the Nathan VaporAir 2.0 7L is a pretty good choice for trail running.
 It has ample storage for equipment and food and has one of the best hydration systems we tested.
 It would be a stretch to make this pack work for really long days out without a resupply, but you might be able to make it happen if you know fair weather is in the forecast and you aren't afraid to leave behind the bulky layers.